linusced/audio-events/README.md

 # audio-events
-A old project which was used to create the JSON audio data for [abandoned-music-website](https://github.com/linusced/abandoned-music-website).
+An old project which was used to create the JSON audio events data for [abandoned-music-website](https://github.com/linusced/abandoned-music-website).